santoshsmalagi/Developer-Essentials/Effective-Documentation.md

 * comments on public interfaces, classes, and main methods
 * folder organization and decomposition and naming of modules and submodules

-Examples of effective external documentation
+Examples of effective external documentation:
 * hand-crafted slides
 * diagrams with careful manual layout
 * appealing illustrations